Academic Plagiarism: the use of custom Essay writing services

 Associated problems using essay writing services.
 The key problem is that using custom essay writing services is academic misconduct and is becoming deemed an ever-present threat to academic integrity.
 The QAA Report (2016) states that when a student submits work that is not their own it compromises the fairness of the assessment process, brings the validity of the qualification into question and poses a threat to the reputation of that university.
 What seems much more significant is that students are paying huge amounts of money for a university education and knowledge learning which is based on having a series of lectures / seminars and then extensively researching that given area to independently and individually shape that knowledge and understanding, this experience and comprehension is then shown through a written paper.
 If a student fails to follow this process of self-discovery, then they have failed to thoroughly educate themselves and maximize their investment.
 Thus, when graduating they are falsely claiming to be a competent qualified professional.
 Furthermore, The Times (2018) warns that students who have used writing essay websites could be identified in the future through confidentiality leaks or even future software that identifies patterns and similarities in the way the shadow author has written contracted essays.
 This would lead to a degree being formally revoked and ending their career.

 Possible ways to limit contract cheating: It is true to state that a student who has used custom essay writing services is incredibly difficult to identify.
 Students can claim a variety of reasons why their essay is above their usual standard of writing; ‘a friend checked it for me’, ‘I had a professional proofread’ or ‘I’ve used translation software’.
 There has to be a multi-facetted approach to solutions beginning with all U.K. universities strongly condemning all forms of plagiarism but in particular focusing on the use of custom essay writing services.
-It seems fair to suggest that universities need to play a much more leading role in discouraging custom essay services by firstly providing much clearer rules on what is and what is not acceptable in regards to supporting students in understanding contract cheating and proofreading rules.
+It seems fair to suggest that universities need to play a much more leading role in discouraging custom essay services by firstly providing much clearer rules on what is and what is not acceptable in regard to supporting students in understanding contract cheating and proofreading rules.
 This information should be clearly visible around universities on noticeboards, university websites and assignment briefs.
 Unfortunately, much tougher penalties need to be applied with instant expulsion for any type of work expected to be not the student’s own.
 Coughlan (2018) emphasises that U.S. universities use ‘honour codes’ which act as a deterrent whereby students sign a declaration of plagiarism and are completely clear on what is plagiarism and the consequences of contract cheating.
 In addition to awareness building, as plagiarism has evolved so should writing procedures.
 A possible change would ask for a closer working academic relationship between students and tutors.
 This could be done through the student providing evidence on the process of their essay writing (outline, first draft, second draft, final draft) to the extent of even providing the sources and content where they had paraphrased certain elements if questioned.
 Assessments should also evolve to clarify a student’s understanding of their work through the student presenting their essay to a group of tutors or a ‘viva voce’.
 A simple guide would be if a student was unable to explain their research or answer questions on what they had written, this would constitute as a fail.
 A final point, is that legislation needs to be brought in to shut down writing mills in the UK.
 The QAA Report (2016) and leading Russel Group Vice Chancellors are presently calling for a ban on writing Mills in the U.K. and their subsequent advertising.
 This would follow similar regulation in line with New Zealand and America.

 Final thoughts: Whether custom essay writing services can be completely controlled remains to be seen.
 The recent media attention and a recognition of the problem is a positive step forward but universities need to stop focusing on ratings and rankings and start to show more commitment in tackling fraudulent academic misconduct that is becoming an epidemic.
 What is true is if this is not addressed it will affect academic integrity, the fairness of assessment processes and the reputation of the U.K Higher Education system.